mikecarper/meshfirmware/MeshCoreAdvantages.md

 ### Trace Routes
 In MeshCore every packet has a trace attached to it.
 No more guessing on how a signal got out.
 This helps with planning out locations for future repeaters and for knowing which direction to point a yagi.

+### How do I know it's working?
+In MeshCore there is a rx log in the app.
+This makes it really easy to tell if you're picking up any traffic in that location fairly easily.

 ### Noise Floor
 One nice feature of MeshCore is that the repeaters will tell you the noise floor. no guessing if a filter it needed.
 If the floor is above -100 (like -90) it would benefit from a filter.